RRZE-HPC/likwid/trunk/doc/likwid-doxygen.md

 \subsubsection depends Dependencies
 Although we tried to minimize the external dependencies of LIKWID, some advanced tools or only specific tool options require external packages.<BR>
-\ref likwid-perfscope uses the Perl script \a feedGnuplot to forward the real-time data to gnuplot. \a feedGnuplot is included into LIKWID, but gnuplot itself is not.<BR>
+\ref likwid-perfscope uses the Perl script <A HREF="https://github.com/dkogan/feedgnuplot">feedGnuplot</A> to forward the real-time data to gnuplot. <A HREF="https://github.com/dkogan/feedgnuplot">feedGnuplot</A> is included into LIKWID, but <A HREF="http://www.gnuplot.info/">gnuplot</A> itself is not.<BR>
 \ref likwid-agent provided multiple backends to output the periodically measured data.
 The syslog backend requires the shell tool \a logger to be installed.
 The <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> backend requires \a rrdtool and the GMetric backend the \a gmetric tool, part of the <A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>.<BR>
-In order to create the HTML documentation of LIKWID, the tool \a doxygen is required.
+In order to create the HTML documentation of LIKWID, the tool <A HREF="www.doxygen.org">Doxygen</A> is required.
 */

 /*! \page C-markerAPI-code Marker API in a C/C++ application